teracyhq-incubator/taxer/README.md

 in which:

 taxMiddlewareFn should be a function accept (income, options) and return taxResult.
-Moroever, taxMiddlewareFn should have a required function property `supports` that returns a boolean value.
+Moreover, taxMiddlewareFn should have a required function property `supports` that returns a boolean value.
 If it's true, taxResult will be processed by that tax middleware.
 The taxResult will be returned from the first supported tax middleware.
 If no supported tax middleware, an Error will be thrown.